-You should follow us on Twitter, join us on Facebook
+Follow us on Twitter or join us on Facebook

-The Northland Regional Council Twitter account is managed by the Community Relations Team, on behalf of our organisation: http://twitter.com/NRCexpress
+The Northland Regional Council Twitter and Facebook accounts are managed by the Community Relations Team, on behalf of our organisation.

 We may occasionally use some automation (such as tools which generate tweets from RSS feeds) but intend that this will not dominate the messages posted.

 If you join us on social media, you can expect updates on the following:

 News and events

 If you follow us on Twitter or like us on Facebook we will not automatically follow or like your page back.
 This is to avoid spam and so that you can easily identify other key users that you might be interested in.
 However, being followed by us does not imply endorsement of any kind.